Cirrent/ccm_documentation_stage/docs/using-ccm-with-cloud-platforms.rst

 Receive data and commands from the cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We discuss the use of AT communications commands in detail in the section dedicated to AT messaging commands, in the CCM API section.
+We discuss the use of AT communications commands in detail in the CCM API section.
 Here we’ll show you how you use the AWS IoT Console to publish messages to topics and to view messages received from the CCM module.

 By default, every CCM device subscribes to a topic called “state”.
 You can test cloud to device communications by publishing content to this topic.
 To try it out you need to complete some steps in AWS IoT Console, while sending commands to your device using the serial terminal.
 Do the following on the AWS IoT Console: